 Eligible healthcare facilities can apply to become National Health Service Corps (NHSC)-approved sites.

-How long is an application cycle?
+How long is the application cycle?

-- Gather all required documentation.
+- Gather or create all required documentation.

 - If your site does not pass the pre-screening portion, you’ll be unable to continue with the rest of the application.